RuurdBijlsma/Music/README.md

     * Browse categories, such as workout, where you can find many workout playlists
 * Generate a custom radio, based on given genres and many more options

+## How to use

+Create a Spotify api project with one of the redirect urls being: http://localhost:38900

+On startup of the application fill in your api keys and log in.

 ### Liked tracks

 ![Liked tracks](/.gh/liked-tracks.png?raw=true "Homepage")